Vinessa Vidotto: Early life and education

 Vidotto was born on November 3, 1995, in Tucson, Arizona, United States.
 She is of half-Asian American descent.

 She graduated with a Bachelor of Fine Arts from the University of Arizona's Film School of Theatre, Film & Television in 2018.
 She was a resident assistant during her time at UA.

 Career

 Vidotto's first acting project was in the short film Piper in the Woods in 2016 as the titular character The Piper.

 In 2021, Vidotto appeared on an episode of Hacks.
 She played the archangel Remiel in four episodes of the television series Lucifer.

 In 2022, Vidotto appeared in an episode of the celebrity news program Celebrity Page.

-She currently stars in the series FBI: International as Special Agent Cameron Vo, starting in 2021.
-The show is currently in its fourth season.
+She starred in the series FBI: International as Special Agent Cameron Vo.
 Vidotto's character started out as a Special Agent on the Fly Team and transitioned to the team's second-in-command in season 3.
 She has also appeared as a guest on the flagship series FBI as the same character.